DaviesCentreInformatics/LR-variantCaller/README.md

 > **NOTE:**
 > You need to ensure the mapped BAM files are sorted and indexed and that these
 > indexes (indices?) are in the same directory as the BAM files.
+They do not
+> have to be present in the samplesheet, just in the same directory as the BAM
+> files.

 ``` bash